AnteDev00/Breakout-Game/README.md

 # Breakout

 ## Project description:
+My attempt at learn how games are made from 0 previous knowledge.
-My attempt at recreating legendary game Breakout in C++ using SDL 2.0.
+I decided to try recreate legendary game Breakout in C++ using SDL 2.0.
+Here is the reuslt.

 #
 ![image](https://github.com/AnteDev00/Breakout/assets/151842550/097db566-f1dd-4473-8c53-7d90fc85f023)